madcitymultimedia/wpseo-woocommerce/README.md

 * Drops compatibility with PHP 5.6, 7.0 and 7.1.
 * Sets the WordPress tested up to version to 6.2.
+* Bumps the minimum required Yoast SEO version to 20.6.

 ## 15.6